Vyral/katie-pond/_posts/2020-06-30-q-how-has-covid-19-affected-buyers-and-sellers.md

 <p style="text-align:center"><em>If you need to sell before you buy, here’s how to do so expertly.</em></p>

-The coronavirus pandemic and subsequent quarantine have really made all of us re-evaluate our level of satisfaction with where we live.
+The pandemic and subsequent quarantine have really made all of us re-evaluate our level of satisfaction with where we live.
 Those of us who decided our home doesn’t fit our needs are considering a change, but with change comes uncertainty.
-Now more than ever, people have a strong desire to move, but they want to sell their current home first before buying a new one to eliminate some of that uncertainty.
+Although we’re in a strong seller’s market, the uncertainty that COVID-19 brings to buyers and sellers alike means that it’s even more important to have a strategy in place if you need to both sell your current home and buy a new one.
 There are multiple ways you can accomplish this feat.
 To learn how, watch the short video above.